 The Real Estate Settlement Procedures Act (RESPA) was primarily designed to ensure that consumers in real estate transactions receive timely information about the costs of the settlement process, but it also imposes certain requirements on loan servicers.

 Some of RESPA's requirements can be helpful to people facing foreclosure who believe their mortgage servicers have made mistakes in servicing their accounts.
-Specifically, Section 6 of RESPA sets forth requirements related to qualified written requests, which require mortgage servicers to correct errors or provide information to borrowers who ask for it.
+Specifically, RESPA sets forth requirements related to qualified written requests, which require mortgage servicers to correct errors or provide information to borrowers who ask for it.

 Read on to learn more about RESPA, how to make a qualified written request, and how it can help you, especially if you’re facing a nonjudicial foreclosure.

 (If you have fallen behind on your mortgage payments and are facing imminent foreclosure, visit our Foreclosure section for help.)